As an Amazon Associate, I earn from qualifying purchases.

 - Clean the rim of the jar very well with a hot damp rag.

-- Place a clean lid on the jar.
+- Place a new and clean lid on the jar.
 Add a ring, and tighten to fingertip tight.

 - Allow the steam to pass through for about 10 minutes.
 Then put the pressure regulator on top.

-- When the dial gauge reaches 11 pounds of pressure, reduce the burner temp to medium, and start your timer.
-The pressure must stay at 11 or (a little bit) above for the duration of the cooking time.
+- When the dial gauge reaches the appropriate PSI, reduce the burner temp to medium, and start your timer.
+The pressure must stay at the PSI or (a little bit) above for the duration of the cooking time.

 Notes